-- Enter the date of the appellate court's decision. - If you have a modified decision from the appellate court, including a decision after rehearing is granted, enter that date. - Check (2) if no one filed a Petition for Rehearing with the appellate court after its decision. - Check (3) if you or another party filed a Petition for Rehearing and enter the dates the Petition for Rehearing was filed and when it was granted or denied.
+- Enter the date of the appellate court's decision. - Check (2) if no one filed a Petition for Rehearing with the appellate court after its decision. - Check (3) if you or another party filed a Petition for Rehearing and enter the dates the Petition for Rehearing was filed and denied.